 Either AEWM or you may terminate the investment advisory services agreement immediately upon written notice to the other party.
 If services are terminated at any time other than the last business day of the month, fees for the final billing period will be determined on a pro rata basis using the number of days services are actually provided during the final period.
 Upon termination, you are responsible for monitoring the securities in your account, and we will have no further obligation to act or advise with respect to those assets.
-In the event of a client's death or disability, AEWM will continue management of the account until we have received the appropriate documentation to update the account or transfer it to the client's beneficiaries.
+In the event of a client's death or disability, AEWM will continue management of the account until we are notified of the client's death or disability, at which point we will then freeze the account until we have received the appropriate documentation to update the account or transfer it to the client's beneficiaries.
 If at some point the account is again in good order, we will resume management.